 SMOKED Pork Butt Recipe

-Smoked pork shoulder (pork butt) is one of those recipes that is a masterpiece of its own.
+Smoked pork butt (AKA smoked pork shoulder) is one of those recipes that is a masterpiece of its own.
 Smoked low and slow, pork shoulder is the way to go if you’re looking for something that’s easy to make and hits your tastebuds perfectly no matter how it’s served.

 How to Choose The Best Pork Shoulder for Smoking

 What’s the most commonly ordered meal when you hit a barbeque restaurant?
 You bet, the pulled pork.
 What makes it so good?

 Aside from a proper smoke time and temperature, it’s the fat.

 Consider purchasing your pork shoulder from your local butcher.
 The fresher the better.